Women in journalism: United Kingdom

 After studying medicine at Edinburgh, Florence Fenwick Miller decided to follow a different course and turned to lecturing and writing instead.
 She was a keen proponent of women's suffrage and edited The Woman's Signal from 1895 until 1899.
 In 1886 she began a Ladies' Column for The Illustrated London News and continued it for 30 years.
 She contributed to a wide range of other publications during her career, including The Echo, Fraser's Magazine and The Woman's World.

 Flora Shaw was a foreign correspondent whose interview with the exiled former Sudanese governor, Zebehr Pasha, was published in the Pall Mall Gazette in 1886.
 This led to commissions from the Manchester Guardian and The Times where Shaw eventually became Colonial Editor.
 As a correspondent, she travelled to Southern Africa, Australia, New Zealand and Canada.

 After a famous failed attempt to divorce her husband, Lord Colin Campbell, in 1886, Irish born Gertrude Elizabeth Blood turned to journalism.
-She contributed to the Pall Mall Gazette and wrote columns on a wide range of topics including art, music, theatre and fishing.
+She contributed to the Pall Mall Gazette and wrote columns on a wide range of topics, including art, music, theatre and fishing.

 Virginia Mary Crawford began writing for The Pall Mall Gazette in the 1880s after a much publicised divorce from her husband Donald Crawford.
 Her writing covered art, literature, women's rights and Catholicism.
 She played an active role in women's suffrage.

-Eliza Davis Aria was a fashion writer and columnist known as 'Mrs Aria', she wrote for a variety of publications in the late 19th and early 20th century including Queen, The Gentlewoman, Hearth and Home, and the Daily Chronicle.
+Eliza Davis Aria was a fashion writer and columnist known as 'Mrs Aria', who wrote for a variety of publications in the late 19th and early 20th centuries, including for Queen, The Gentlewoman, Hearth and Home, and the Daily Chronicle.
 She was well known in London society and had a long-term relationship with the actor Sir Henry Irving.

 In 1891, Rachel Beer became the first female editor of a national newspaper in the UK when she became editor of The Observer.
 In 1893 she purchased the Sunday Times and became editor of that paper too.

 One of the founders of the Society of Women Journalists, Mary Frances Billington, was its president from 1913 to 1920.
 Her career began in the 1880s and she helped establish the Southern Echo in 1888.
 She covered major events for the Daily Telegraph in the late 1890s and later reported from France during World War I.